 What can you expect during a Securities Division examination?
 What happens if a problem is discovered?
 A new summary offers broker-dealers insight into the Division's examination process and spotlights some of the issues the Division reviews during inspections.

-The department's Bank Examination and Credit Union Divisions were merged into a new Financial Institutions Division.
+Department Reorganization: The department's Bank Examination and Credit Union Divisions were merged into a new Financial Institutions Division.
 The Government Relations and Communications Division was renamed Government Relations and Consumer Affairs and was expanded to include consumer assistance and outreach previously done in the agency's operating divisions.

 A new cyber threat alerts page provides current warnings for both financial institutions and consumers about E-mail and Internet fraud and other dangers.